Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'For what does it benefit a person to gain the whole world, and forfeit his soul?'
 Mark 8:36)

 >'For what good does it do a person if he gains the whole world, but loses or forfeits himself?'
 (Luke 9:25)

+If you lvoe the world, you are an enemy of G